U.S. Route 90 in Florida: Escambia County, including Pensacola

 As it enters the Sunshine State from Alabama after crossing a bridge over the Perdido River, US 90 and the eastbound beginning of unsigned SR 10 passes by two roads for a local fish camp on the northeast side of the bridge then bends northeast toward the rural community of Beulah.
 This segment of the road is known as Mobile Highway.
 Halfway along this alignment a single truck weigh station that's accessible from both directions can be found on the south side of the road.
 Once it begins to turn more to the east again, US 90 becomes a divided highway before it shifts south towards Pensacola while US 90 Alternate (US 90 Alt.) stays to the north of the city taking SR 10.
 This stretch of highway is also known as Nine Mile Road.
 US 90 itself moves onto hidden SR 10A where it narrows back down to two lanes and then takes a turn to the southeast, still keeping Mobile Highway as the street name.
 From there, the road becomes the southern terminus of County Road 99 (CR 99), the westernmost two-digit route in Florida.

 After passing by the Florida Division of Forestry's Beulah Fire Lookout Tower, and then a few schools and churches, the road crosses waterways such as Elevenmile Creek and then Eightmile Creek before entering Bellview.
-Here, the first major intersection is CR 173, better known as the Blue Angels Parkway, and a county extension of SR 173.
-Next, it turns into a four-lane divided highway north of Goodwin Lane, and then becomes the southern terminus of SR 297.
-The only other intersection south of this point is Belleview Avenue between there and a much more important intersection with the western terminus of SR 296 and eastern terminus of CR 296.
+Here, the first major intersection is CR 173, better known as Blue Angel Parkway, and a county extension of SR 173.
+Next, it turns into a four-lane divided highway north of Godwin Lane, and then becomes the southern terminus of SR 297.
+The only other intersection south of this point is Bellview Avenue between there and a much more important intersection with the western terminus of SR 296 and eastern terminus of CR 296.
 From there, open space exists on the southwest side of the street which is interrupted only by one street, specifically CR 341 (Marlane Drive).
 The road then crosses a body of water known as Bayou Marcus Creek which leads to Crescent Lake, the southwest corner of which is flanked by the Osceola Municipal Golf Course.
 The road runs along the border of West Pensacola and Myrtle Grove until it reaches the intersection with SR 727 (Fairfield Drive) and is entirely within West Pensacola.
 Eastbound SR 727 provides the only northbound access to the next state route, because that route happens to contain a partial cloverleaf interchange with SR 295, which includes only east-to-south and west-to-north access from US 90, and south-to-east and north-to-west access from SR 295.
 Later it serves as the northern terminus of SR 295 Spur and eastern terminus of SR 298 (New Warrington Road).
 The road then approaches a bridge over some railroad tracks and then begins to turn more towards the east and less towards the south.